 There must be people who are passing by the exotically-shaped building and wondering what the building actually is.
 I have to admit; I was one of them.
 The religious connotation is pretty apparent, but what else does its history has to unveil?

 The building is called Kenesa, which is an equivalent of a house of prayer for the local ethnic minority of the Lithuanian Karaite.
-The church is one of the two remaining building of its kind in Lithuania, and it was opened in 1923.
+The church is one of the two remaining buildings of its kind in Lithuania, and it was opened in 1923.

 2. Radio Station